Starflight 1 & 2 is now available on GOG. Frequently Asked Questions (FAQ) about the GOG version are answered here.

 Stainless and migueletto continued the examination of the original code further and eventually broke down everything else.
 Stainless is almost finished creating his own remake of Starflight 1.
 Two programming teams are also working on their own sequels to the classic games, the Starflight 3 project and Starflight: The Lost Colony.

 Capi3101 as recently finished and made available a pencil and paper role-playing game adaptation of Starflight.
-For more information, see the forum dedicated to this game and also Starflight: Total Brawl at the Interstel Comm Center.
+For more information, see the forum dedicated to this game.

 FREQUENTLY ASKED QUESTIONS